uber/react-vis/docs/treemap.md

 - Should accept arguments (leaf)

-Pass in a function that will be used for get label.
+Pass in a function that will be used to get label.

 #### getContent (optional)